-I’ve posted a number of different scone recipes over the years, but this is the first one with apple.
-The recipe is a variation on the scones from Foster’s Market in Durham, NC.
-Foster’s version is double this and they make their scones a bit larger.
-Along with the Cinnamon Apple Scones, Fosters makes Plain, Berry, Peanut Butter, Chocolate Chip Espresso and Maple Walnut, so if apple’s not your thing you have options.
+Cinnamon Apple Scones are a variation on a recipe from Foster's Market in Durham, NC.
+Foster's version is double this and they make their scones a bit larger.
+In addition to their Cinnamon Apple Scones, Foster's makes Plain, Mixed Berry, Chocolate Chip Espresso, Lemon-Almond and more!
+So if apple's not your thing, there are some options in the notes.

 But if you do like a little apple in your scones, the Cinnamon Apple Scones are quite good.
 They're softer than most scones thanks to the apple, but they still have very crusty edges and are rich with butter.